drush-ops/drush/README.txt

        executes the drush.php file directly:
        $ alias drush='/path/to/php/php /path/to/drush/drush.php'
-       If you do this, to allow Drush to detect the number of available columns, you need to add the line 'export COLUMNS' to the the .profile file in your home folder.
+       If you do this, to allow Drush to detect the number of available columns, you need to add the line 'export COLUMNS' to the .profile file in your home folder.

   4. Start using drush by running "drush" from your Drupal root directory.